Basic Electronic Project – Automatic Street Light Control Circuit

-- It automatically switches ON lights when the sunlight goes below the visible region of our eyes. (e.g in evening after Sunset).
+- It automatically switches ON street lights when the sunlight goes below the visible region of our eyes. (e.g. in the evening after sunset).

-- it automatically switches OFF lights when Sunlight fall on it ( i.e on LDR ) e.g in morning, by using a sensor called LDR (Light Dependent Resistor) which senses the light just like our eyes.
+- It automatically switches OFF the lights when sunlight falls on it ( i.e. on LDR ) e.g. in the morning, the sensor called LDR (Light Dependent Resistor) senses the light just like our eyes and deactivates the circuit.

-- In sunny and rainy days, ON and OFF time differ noticeably which is one of the major disadvantage of using timer circuits or manual operation for switching the street light system.
+- On sunny and rainy days, ON and OFF time is noticeably differ which is one of the major disadvantages of using timer circuits or manual operation for switching the street light system.

 - Light emitting diode (LED) – Any color

-- Connecting wires- Use single-core plastic-coated wire of 0.6mm diameter (the standard size)-You can use wire that is used for Computer Networking.
+- Connecting wires – (Use single-core plastic-coated wire of 0.6mm diameter (the standard size) or any wire used in computer networking).